There’s no getting around it — if you want a medical marijuana card, you have to get a pass from a licensed physician.

-But even in states like California, there are doctors that are loath to prescribe medical marijuana.
-And in states with rigorous programs, there are doctors who know that regardless of your medical history, they ultimately make the call because they are the authors of your medical record.
+But even in states like California, some doctors may not be willing to prescribe medical marijuana.
+And in states with rigorous programs, some doctors know that regardless of your medical history, they ultimately make the call since they more or less oversee your medical record.

-What this means is that in any medical marijuana program, you are dealing with a range of opportunities.
+This means that in any medical marijuana program, you are dealing with a range of opportunities.